shapeshed/flim.shapeshed.com/src/_posts/from-osx-to-arch-linux.md

 I discovered the [suckless][22] project and found the philosophy I had been looking for:

-    We are the home of quality software such as dwm, dmenu, st and plenty of other tools, with a focus on simplicity, clarity and frugality.
+> We are the home of quality software such as dwm, dmenu, st and plenty of other tools, with a focus on simplicity, clarity and frugality.
 Our philosophy is about keeping things simple, minimal and usable.

 I have been using dwm now for about six months and am far more productive than I was on OSX.
 I use [st][23] as my terminal, and [Chromium][24] as my browser.

 My setup is very minimal and relies on git to manage source code and my dotfiles to manage configuration between a couple of Arch machines.

 Looking back on my early career where I was a front-end developer my skill set has almost come full circle back to the browser.
 But now I carry strong experience on the server and a hunger to discover how things work.
-Rails abstracted too much for me - for much of the time I had no idea how a request went through the application and returned data.
+[Rails abstracted too much for me][27] - for much of the time I had no idea how a request went through the application and returned data.
 Because Arch forces you to understand the platform you are using, and more importantly to read the man pages it is easy to get out of trouble.
 Having said that I have had no issues.
 Not one.
 Arch packages are on the bleeding edge so I had expected that running on OSX hardware I might run into some trouble.
 Not at all.

 ## Thoughts on OSX

 As a mostly JavaScript developer and in the age of the browser OSX has become too heavyweight for me.
 Some of the decisions of the most recent release Mavericks are baffling.
 Why do you want a native maps application when the browser does it just as well?
 I'm not really keen on pushing everything through the App Store, limiting kernel extensions and just generally tightening the walled garden around everything.
 I prefer openess over drop shadows, performance over animations and being responsible over hand holding.

-I'm a developer who develops software that gets deployed on the Linux platform so it makes sense to develop on Linux.
+I am a developer who develops software that gets deployed on the Linux platform so it makes sense to develop on Linux.
 That decision has paid dividends so many times.
 It is easy to install any software I need and projects like [docker][25] make it easy to develop on exactly the environment I will be deploying to.

 I'm not suggesting that Linux, Arch or dwm are right for everyone.
 In fact they are tailored almost perfectly to what I'm looking for - an open, minimal operating system.
 My career is probably a driver for this.
 I started at the top of the stack migrated all the way down to the metal and bubbled back up to the top.
 As such I want to know how everything works and to keep software as simple as possible.
 Arch and dwm is exactly what I was looking for.